To date, 32 women have been elected to the Legislative Assembly of Prince Edward Island since its establishment in 1893.

 - None of the MPs representing Prince Edward Island are women.

-- The governing party, the Progressive Conservatives, has one woman MLA, Darlene Compton.On May 9, 2019, she was sworn in as Deputy Premier, Minister of Finance, and Minister Responsible for the Status of Women.
+- The governing Progressive Conservative Party has two women MLAs -- Darlene Compton, who, on May 9, 2019, was sworn in as Deputy Premier, Minister of Finance, and Minister Responsible for the Status of Women; and Natalie Jameson, who was elected to represent District 9 in the July 15, 2019, deferred election.

 - Women -- five of the eight elected Green Party members -- make up the majority of the Official Opposition.